a 95 per cent reduction in energy use for cooling could be achieved

 Wind catchers at Madinat Jumeirah.
 Dima Soufi, CC BY-NC 2.0

 There's still the opportunity to re-create the technology of the ancient Persians in your own backyard.
-A more modern version of the windcatcher is in production, called the Monodraught, which fits unobtrusively on top of a modern building.
+A more modern version of the windcatcher is in production, called the Monodraught, Natural ventilation — Monodraught which fits unobtrusively on top of a modern building.

-In case that doesn't cool down your home, there are still plenty of other solutions, such as hydrogel walls, or a terracotta 'beehive'.
+In case that doesn't cool down your home, there are still plenty of other solutions, such as hydrogel walls, These walls cool themselves, no A/C needed - Fast Company or a terracotta 'beehive'.
+This designer was inspired by beehives to craft a terracotta-based cooling system — Architectural Digest

 But that should be enough.
 Using just a few passive cooling techniques, it should be possible to design a house to handle the heat in the coming decades, and all without an air-conditioner.